Wind-WindKids/winding/samples/sophieandwind/frost.md

 And Wind thought it was my own mistake.”

 She prayed a little, for help and support.
-Then flipped back through a few pages.
+Then flipped back through the journal.
-They were filled with her worst memories —
+The pages were filled with her worst memories —
 arguments, accidents, hurts.

-She had never thought
-to write down any of the best ones.
+She never thought to write down the best ones.
-Or that the Dragon had given her the freedom
-to learn and make mistakes while it was still safe.

 By morning she’d decided: *she was done with Wind*.

+@comment: hidden
+Empathy, self-awareness, attention, care, play, compatibility, common interests and external factors. "work" comes way down the list and easily can be negative.

 --
 ice: spread, landscape-oriented